-- the number of schools in the LEA that are identified as Priority Schools, - the number of schools in the LEA that are identified as Reward Schools. - the number of schools in the LEA that did not make AMOs or otherwise are in need of intervention as defined by the State's Differentiated Recognition, Accountability, and Support System, and - the percentage of the student population that is performing below grade level or at risk of not graduating.
+- the number of schools in the LEA that are identified as Priority Schools, - the number of schools in the LEA that are identified as Reward Schools, - the number of schools in the LEA that did not make AMOs or otherwise are in need of intervention as defined by the State's Differentiated Recognition, Accountability, and Support System, and - the percentage of the student population that is performing below grade level or at risk of not graduating.

 Based on demand, at least 5% of the LEA's Title I, Part A allocation may be available to provide school choice options to parents/guardians of students in Title I Priority Schools.
 These funds will provide transportation from the Priority Schools to higher-performing schools that are able to accept additional students or implement other SEA approved school choice options.
+If there is no demand for school choice services after October 1, in which at least one school within the LEA was designated as a Priority School, funds set aside for this use may be reallocated or otherwise used to further support intensive interventions in identified schools.

-Title I Priority Schools or Title I-eligible high school Priority Schools that are not operating Title I Schoolwide Programs may begin operating Schoolwide Programs since the LEA or C3 Schools will be implementing interventions consistent with the Turnaround Principles, according to procedures established by the Office of Federal Programs at the SEA.
+Title I Priority Schools or Title I-eligible high school Priority Schools that are not operating Title I Schoolwide Programs may begin operating Schoolwide Programs since the LEA or C Schools will be implementing interventions consistent with the Turnaround Principles, according to procedures established by the Office of Federal Programs at the SEA.
 In addition, the Priority Schools that implement one of the four SIG-approved intervention models may apply to use SIG funds to implement those models, as funding exists.

-All local education agencies with designated Title I, or Title I-eligible Priority Schools, will be held accountable for ensuring those schools are fully supported by applying the long standing principle of 'best use' of all funding resources; such as, state and local funds, and especially, Title I, Part A program funds.
+All local education agencies with designated Title I, or Title I-eligible Priority Schools, will be held accountable for ensuring those schools are fully supported by applying the long standing principle of best use' of all funding resources; such as, state and local funds, and especially, Title I, Part A program funds.
 The Title I, Part A funds should target and support intervention strategies that are aligned to the principles included in the Turnaround Principles.
 With this in mind, LEAs are strongly encouraged to consider all Title I Priority and Title I-eligible Priority sites within their district for receiving Title I funds, consistent with the requirements of Section 1113 in ESEA.
 Specifically, the SEA strongly encourages LEAs to support with Title I funds those Title I-eligible Priority sites that have never been served with Title I funds.
 This can be accomplished by requiring that the district perform an intensive review of each site's needs assessment, numbers of students from low-income families, student assessment data, school attendance data, graduation rate, numbers of highly qualified teachers, viable curriculum and a curriculum aligned to Oklahoma Academic Standards (OAS).
 By reviewing the needs assessment and all data pertinent to the reason the school has been identified as a Priority School, the LEA, along with the site principal, will be able to make highly informed decisions regarding how that site will best utilize Title I program funds.
 These Priority sites that have never participated in receiving federal program funds may begin operating as Title I Schoolwide sites according to procedures established by the Office of Federal Programs.